 Start Your Own Business

 Working as a freelancer, Consultant, VA, or web content creator means you are working NOT as an employee, but as an independent contractor.
 You are responsible for finding clients and promoting your business.
-Take the time to set up your endeavors as a business, make up business cards, and figure out a billing systems.
+Take the time to set up your endeavors as a business (file with the state, get a business ID number, plan how you will do your taxes) order business cards, and figure out a billing system.
 Getting your processes in place before you get clients on board will save you costly mistakes later on down the road.

 Have a Plan

 The old saying “a ship can’t leave the harbor without a destination” make be dorky and overused…but it’s true.

 You need to know what you’re doing and have a handle on the tasks that need to be done.
 As a mom, you will have unexpected interruptions and also unexpected moments when you can snatch a few minutes’ work.
 If you have a grasp on the day’s tasks, you can nip in and out of work mode and always know what needs to be accomplished.
 If you have a spare ten minutes you weren’t expecting, and you have to spend that ten minutes organizing and figuring out what needs to be done, you’ve lost productivity.
 It may take a while to “find your groove” but you will find it.
 Don’t give up and have faith.
 It IS possible to work from home and have a family balance too.

 More Resources for your Side Hustle Journey